msp1974/wiserHeatAPIv2/README.md

 ## 6. Documentation

-Documentation available in [info.md](docs/info.md) directory and within comments in the code
+Documentation available in [info.md](docs/info.md) in the docs directory and within comments in the code

 *Changelog*